CMC-QCL/A-hands-on-introduction-to-Machine-Learning-using-Python-on-Kaggle/README.md

 > We recommend you to attend both workshops.
 Part 1 workshop will be more hands-on and cover the data exploration, data manipulation, and feature engineering using `pandas`.
 It is a precursor to Part 2 that will cover machine learning concepts along with model building using `scikit-learn`.

 Q: Should I bring my own laptop?
 > For CMC folk: No, you don’t have to.
+But we encourage you to bring your laptop to download all the workshop materials on it.
+You can also use lab computers.
 RN12 has over 50 Windows computers and you can log in the computers using your CMC credential.
 For non-CMC folks, yes, you should bring your laptop.
 We can also provide a loaner laptop if you need one.

 Q: How can I cancel my ticket?
 > Your confirmation ticket email has a link, “View and manage your order online.”
 Follow that link and cancel your ticket.

 Q: Should I be affiliated with CMC?
-> Yes.
-The workshops will also be open to all Claremont Colleges if there are more seats left.
+> No, the workshops are open to all Claremont Colleges.

 Q: What is Kaggle?
 > Kaggle is a cloud platform for data science and machine learning community.
 Competitions, data sets, and computing resources are available for free.
 Check it out -- [Kaggle website](http://www.kaggle.com).